Burrin, Angela M. After Abortion: God Offers Forgiveness, Healing and Hope, 2nd ed. Ijamsville, MD: The

 www.familyfriendpoems.com/death/abortion-poems.asp — Family Friend Poems, a website accepting and posting poems from the public, including those about losing a child in abortion

-This prayer service—consisting of talks, testimonies, Eucharistic Adoration, Mass, intercessory prayer, and opportunity for confession—was developed by the Sisters of Life and Theresa Bonopartis for the Archdiocese of New York.
+This prayer service—consisting of talks, testimonies, Eucharistic Adoration, Mass, intercessory prayer, and opportunity for confession—was developed by Theresa Bonopartis with the Family Life/Respect Life Office of the Archdiocese of New York.
 It has been conducted at the Basilica of the National Shrine of the Immaculate Conception in Washington, D.C., as part of the January 22 Prayer Vigil for Life and is being replicated in many dioceses around the country.
-All talks, testimonies, and texts of prayers and hymns are available from Theresa Bonopartis (founder of Lumina post-abortion healing ministry) at 877-586- 4621 or email@example.com.
+All talks, testimonies, and texts of prayers and hymns are available from Theresa Bonopartis (founder of Lumina post-abortion healing ministry) at 877-586- 4621 or firstname.lastname@example.org.

 The Society of Centurions of America was founded by Dr. Philip Ney.
 Abortion providers may be referred to the Society of Centurions for ongoing support.
 Its director, Joan Appleton, RN, a former abortion facility nurse, can be reached at 651-771-1500 (Pro-Life Action Ministries) or by mail at P.O.
 Box 75368, St. Paul, MN 55175.